We are all trying to choose the right foods to fuel our bodies the right way.

 A diet rich in fruits, veggies, whole grains, lean proteins, and healthy fats is associated with good health.

-Body composition and one’s basal metabolic rate is impacted by several factors, including diet, exercise, genetics, hormonal shifts, medication, and sleep.
+Body composition and one’s basal metabolic rate are impacted by several factors, including diet, exercise, genetics, hormonal shifts, medication, and sleep.

 If you are experiencing unwanted weight gain, it is important to visit a registered dietitian and/or physician to discuss various lifestyle and health factors that may influence your weight and overall health.